Harshdev098/Research-Nexas/README.md

   ```

 # Contribution
 Welcome to Research Nexas build for researchers, before contributing to the project please go through our contribution guidelines [Contributing.md](Contributing.md#Opening-a-pull-request).
 If you have any doubts about guidelines, please open an issue regarding that that we will help for it.
+None of the PR can be merged if does not follow [Contributing.md](Contributing.md#Opening-a-pull-request) guidelines.

 # Code of Conduct
 This project follows [Code of Conduct](Code_of_Conduct.md)